jf3112/SO2/README.md

 ![](https://cdn.discordapp.com/attachments/1071914685416341654/1084238637920698519/i8wiq9ddhrx71.png)

 ### [Task1](/lab1)
- +1.0 – Write a script that takes 3 arguments: SOURCE_DIR, RM_LIST, TARGET_DIR with default values of lab_uno, 2remove, and bakap, respectively.
+:heavy_check_mark: +1.0 – Write a script that takes 3 arguments: SOURCE_DIR, RM_LIST, TARGET_DIR with default values of lab_uno, 2remove, and bakap, respectively.

 :heavy_check_mark: +0.5 – If TARGET_DIR does not exist, we create it.